CharliePoole/statiq-site/input/drafts/thomas-john-poole.md

 We don't know why Tom changed parishes around 1945-46.
 The most likely explanation is that he moved into the new parish but we don't yet have that information.

 On March 8 1947 Tom and Eileen's daughter was born.
-She was named Eileen Jane. following the Irish tradition of naming the first-born daughter after the mother.
+She was named Eileen Jane, following the Irish tradition of naming the first-born daughter after the mother.
-Eileen was one of the few cousins my sister and I actually knew.
-In the 1950s, Uncle Tom, aunt Eileen and cousin Eileen would come to see us.
-Tom owned a car and we would occasionally take trips "out to Long Island."
-Two places I remember visiting with them were Valley Stream State Park and a sort of roadhouse in Oyster Bay.
-The latter had nice grounds and play equipment and we were all able to play under our mothers' eyes while the two brothers had beers inside.

 One hint about living arrangements shows up in a 1948 personal add in _The Tablet_: